 I know that my son is pretty attached to his lovey some days and other times he doesn’t really miss it.
 If your child is super attached to their lovey, don’t worry it is just a phase and most kids will willing give up their lovey sometime between ages of 2 to 5 years old.
 However, if they are feeling stressed out or in a new environment, they may revert to their fond attachment to their lovey.
 This phase should be short lived and their security object should be tossed aside once things return to normal.
 A child that is overly attached to his or her lovey should be watched closely, especially, if your child no longer or doesn’t want to interact with others or refuses to play with toys, talk to your child’s doctor immediately to figure out what is going on with your child.

-Will My Child Ever Give Up The Lovey?
+Continue Reading: Will my Child Ever Give up Their Lovey?

 Pages: 1 2